hippokrates1337/VibeFC/src/app/(protected)/data-intake/README.md

-# Data Intake (`src/app/data-intake/`)
+# Data Intake (`src/app/(protected)/data-intake/`)

-This directory contains the routes and potentially components related to the data intake feature.
+This directory contains the Data Intake module for importing and managing financial data in the VibeFC platform.

-**Authorization:** Access to this section requires the user to be authenticated.
-This is enforced by the `src/middleware.ts`.
+**Authorization:** Access to this section requires user authentication.
+This is enforced by `src/middleware.ts`.

-*(Add more details about the specific functionality within this section as it's developed)*

-# Data Intake Module

-The Data Intake module provides functionality for importing and managing financial data in the VibeFC platform.
-This module allows users to upload CSV files containing time series data, preview the data before import, and manage how new data is integrated with existing data.

 ## Features